kvesik/examgeneration/SETUP.md

  7. GitHub Desktop should install itself and then automatically open when it’s done.
  ![GitHub Desktop is being installed.
 It'll launch once it is done.](images/install-github.png)
  6. At this point you’ll need to sign in with your GitHub credentials.
-    - If you don’t yet have an account, you can click the “Create your free account” link or set one up via the “Sign Up” button in the top right corner at https://github.com/.
-When it starts asking you questions about who you’re working with, what you’ll be using it for, etc, you can just click “skip personalization” at the bottom of the screen.
+    - If you don’t yet have an account, you can click the "Create your free account" link or set one up via the "Sign Up" button in the top right corner at https://github.com/.
+When it starts asking you questions about who you’re working with, what you’ll be using it for, etc, you can just click "skip personalization" at the bottom of the screen.
-    - Once your account is up and running, flip back to GitHub Desktop and sign in via the “Sign in to GitHub.com” button.
+    - Once your account is up and running, flip back to GitHub Desktop and sign in via the "Sign in to GitHub.com" button.
 You’ll be asked to sign in via web browser and then authenticate GitHub Desktop.
 You should now be logged in via the GitHub Desktop window.
  7. Finally, you’ll need to configure GitHub Desktop to access the Exam Generation code so that you can run it (and keep it up-to-date) on your machine.
 In GitHub Desktop...
-    - Click “Clone a repository from the internet” on the welcome screen.
+    - Click "Clone a repository from the internet" on the welcome screen.
-    - Click the “URL” tab.
+    - Click the "URL" tab.
-    - Copy and paste kvesik/examgeneration into the top field (“Repository URL or GitHub username and repository”), and in the bottom field (“Local path”) select a folder for the code to live in on your computer.
-Click “Clone.”
+    - Copy and paste kvesik/examgeneration into the top field ("Repository URL or GitHub username and repository"), and in the bottom field ("Local path") select a folder for the code to live in on your computer.
+Click "Clone."
-    - Clicking the “Fetch Origin” button at the top right is what refreshes your local copy of the code with any recent updates that have been made by the programmers.
-If it changes to “Pull Origin” after you click “Fetch Origin” you should click it again.
-“Fetch” checks to see if there are any updates, and “Pull” means there are in fact new updates that do need to be downloaded onto your computer.
+    - Clicking the "Fetch Origin" button at the top right is what refreshes your local copy of the code with any recent updates that have been made by the programmers.
+If it changes to "Pull Origin" after you click "Fetch Origin" you should click it again.
+"Fetch" checks to see if there are any updates, and "Pull" means there are in fact new updates that do need to be downloaded onto your computer.
 ![Fetch origin](images/fetch-github.png) You should open GitHub Desktop and fetch/pull every once in a while (monthly, maybe?).
 Other than that, though, you likely won’t need to use GitHub Desktop for much.

 ## Download repository from GitHub